 William S. Hart went on the play Messala for hundreds of performances over many years.
 In his autobiography he wrote how honored he was when Lew Wallace asked for a meeting where he praised Hart’s interpretation of Messala.
 In fact, Hart was still performing the role of Messala on stage when he also played Messala in the first filmed version of the story in 1907.

-Farnum died in Hollywood on June 5, 1953 and his pall bearers included Hollywood luminaries Cecil B. DeMille, Jesse Lasky, Frank Lloyd, Clarence Brown, Leo Carillo and Charles Coburn with a eulogy by Pat O’Brien.
+Farnum died in Hollywood on June 5, 1953.
+His pall bearers included Hollywood luminaries Cecil B. DeMille, Jesse Lasky, Frank Lloyd, Clarence Brown, Leo Carillo and Charles Coburn with a eulogy by Pat O’Brien.
 Gary Cooper, William Boyd (Hop-A-Long Cassidy), Noah Beery, Randolph Scott, and John Wayne were all directly influenced (and in some cases coached) by Farnum.
 While most of us remember Charlton Heston’s impressive performance, actors such as Francis X. Bushman, Ramon Navarro, William S. Hart, and William Farnum also became Hollywood legends because Lew Wallace gave life to Ben-Hur.

-The third brother, Dustin, developed a Vaudeville act and became a leading man on Broadway.
+The third brother, Dustin, developed a Vaudeville act and starred on Broadway.
 Like William, he followed his Broadway successes by becoming one of the leading actors of the silent film era.
-Perhaps, his most famous role was in the 1914 movie, The Squaw Man by Cecil B. DeMille.
-For his role in the movie, he was paid with cash and stock in the company formed to film The Squaw Man.
-He thought so little of this company that he gave the stock to his valet who became an overnight millionaire when the movie hit it big.
+Perhaps his most famous role was in the 1914 movie, The Squaw Man by Cecil B. DeMille.
+His pay for his role in the movie included stock in the company formed to film The Squaw Man.
+Dustin thought so little of this company that he gave the stock to his valet who became an overnight millionaire when the movie hit it big.

 Internet Movie Data Base